 There are many schools of thought with regards to saving seed potatoes for planting the successive year.
 Many people say to just use USDA certified seed potatoes.
 This will indeed be the most direct route to a healthy, disease free crop of spuds, but these seed potatoes can also be quite pricey.

-Although a cheaper idea, attempting to use supermarket potatoes for seed is not recommended, as they are treated with chemicals to prevent sprouting during storage; hence, they will likely not sprout after planting.
+Although a cheaper idea, attempting to use non-organic supermarket potatoes for seed is not recommended, as they are often treated with chemicals to prevent sprouting during storage; hence, they will likely not sprout after planting.

 How to Save Your Own Seed Potatoes